100 more coronavirus cases diagnosed in Nottinghamshire

-Public Health England figures show that 57,472 people had been confirmed as testing positive for Covid-19 by 9am on Monday (June 21) in the county, up from 57,202 the same time on Friday.
+Public Health England figures show that 56,026 people had been confirmed as testing positive for Covid-19 by 9am on Monday (May 17) in Nottinghamshire up from 55,926 the same time on Friday.

 The health body recently changed the way it records the figures.